Launch / Furniture Retail / 1953-present

 Flat-Pack As Brand Behavior

-Flat-pack was not just a shipping technique.
+Flat-pack did more than change shipping.
 It changed the customer's role.
 The customer accepted a piece of work at the end of the value chain: finding the package, moving it, bringing it home, reading instructions, and assembling the furniture.

 IKEA Museum's Allen-key story makes the trade-off clear.
 Customers could get function, quality, design, and lower price, but they also had to participate.
 Early assembly confusion forced IKEA to improve instructions and simplify the experience.
 The brand promise became believable only when the customer effort felt fair.